khajaunix/DeepSeek-R1-Document-RAG-with-Streamlit/README.md

 1. Install Python:
 Ensure you have Python 3.8 or higher installed.
 2. Install Dependencies:
-Install the required Python packages using:
+Install the required Python packages.
 3. Set Up ChromaDB:
 Follow the instructions to set up ChromaDB.
 4. Set Up DeepSeek-R1: